-The host system should provide tools and features for installing custom reports to be printed automatically and on operator demand.
+The host system should provide features for installing custom reports to be printed automatically and on operator demand.
 Pertinent decision-maker questions are:

-- Can the system support multiple printers, such as one for reports and one for alarms and audit events? - Can the system automatically direct reports to a network printer or print server?
+- Can the system support multiple printers, such as one for reports and one for alarms and audit events? - Can the system automatically direct reports to a TCP print server on the network?

-Data Applications Platform
+Applications Platform

-Applications are programs that automate manual tasks.
-The selected host system platform design should provide tools for adding custom applications.
-That is, the system should be "dynamic" and able to grow with the user as requirements change.
-Ideally, the user should be able to install both new applications obtained from the host vendor and custom applications developed in-house.
-Some systems today offer the user a large selection of applications from the vendor's applications library, e.g. applications to manipulate and analyze EFM data, to manage gas nominations for gas marketing, and to forecast gas usage.
-These tools will allow the user to enhance the system as needs change without vendor support.
+The selected host system platform design should support ongoing installation of add-on applications.
+Ideally, the user should be able to install both new applications available from the host vendor and custom applications developed inhouse.
+Some systems today offer the user a large selection of applications from the vendor's application library, e.g. accounting applications to manipulate and analyze EFM data and energy de-regulation related applications for handling gas nominations and gas marketing.
+These features allow the user to enhance the system as needs change without vendor support.